 Enrollment Information for local colleges/universities:

-2-year college that provides associates degrees; also offers workforce development training and certificates, and training in health professions
+2-year college that provides associates degrees; offers workforce development training and certificates, and training in health professions; also offers adult education, GED prep, classes for English Language Learners, and services for SNAP and TANF eligible clients

-Main campus in Bentonville, new Washington Co.
-Center (behind Arvest Ballpark) opened in Springdale Jan.
-2020
+Main campus in Bentonville, AR and the new Washington Co.
+Center (behind Arvest Ballpark), Springdale, AR

 Main campus in Fayetteville, AR